Homosexuality in Sri Lanka: Media

 Throughout Sri Lanka's new millennium, LGBTIQ organizations have encountered roadblocks as a result of ethno-nationalist politics and government-backed, homophobic reportage in the news media.
-The media’s perception and portrayal of gay men in Sri Lanka heavily influence public opinion.
+The media's perception and portrayal of gay men in Sri Lanka heavily influence public opinion.
 The media's coverage of homosexuality in Sri Lanka has mostly been negative, with a few exceptions.

-Bollywood cinema, which is immensely popular in Sri Lanka, is well-known for portraying homosexuality in a bad light on a majority of occasions.
+Bollywood cinema, which is immensely popular in Sri Lanka, is well known for portraying homosexuality in a bad light on a majority of occasions.
 Sri Lankans' creative expression may also be influenced by this.
 This has resulted in many Sri Lankan movies and teledramas including gay men simply as comic elements in their work.
 Aside from political, legal, and communal initiatives, various films on homosexuality and transgender identity have been created in the twenty-first century, which examine LGBTIQ topics from a cinematic perspective, among other things.
 The film 'Flying with One Wing' (2003) depicts the reality of homosexuality in heteronormative Sri Lankan culture, while the film 'Maya' (2016) examines the stigmatisation, stereotypical character, and prejudice towards transgender individuals in Sri Lankan society.
-"Frangipani," which is also known as "Sayapethi Kusuma" in the local tongue, is a 2013 film that portrays homosexuality as a humanized problem.
+"Frangipani," directed by Visakesa Chandrasekaram which is also known as "Sayapethi Kusuma" in the local tongue, is a 2013 film that portrays homosexuality as a humanized problem.

-Verbal Abuse
+Verbal abuse

 There are a variety of terms used in Sri Lanka to verbally abuse gays; they are based either on their femininity or sexuality.
 These terms are used with particular intent to directly address gays or to question the heterosexuality or manliness of straight men.
 One of the most common words is "ponnaya."
 It is slang for transvestites, very effeminate guys, or males who are weak in their interactions with women.
 "Ponnaya" is also used to indicate that feminized gays who call themselves nachchi are unable to sexually function like "real" men, which is considered disrespectful to both their gender and sexual identity by nachchi.
 Apart from "ponsi", "samanalaya" (butterfly), and "nangi-malli" (translated to sister-like-brother) are some of the other Sinhala terms used to degrade and discriminate against gay men in Sri Lanka.